developer-az/pyFollowerVsFollowing/README.md

 <h2>Youtube video tutorial link: https://youtu.be/ZugkbNARgnU </h2>

 In order to use this:
-  <br>-please download the folder.
-Then remove the given example "following.html" and "followers_1.html" files in the folder
+  <br>-please download the code zip file, then extract all to get the folder.
+  <br>-Remove the given example "following.html" and "followers_1.html" files in the folder
   <br>-replace them with your own personal "following.html" and "followers_1.html" files given from Instagram.
   <br>-With the import of the pyFollowerVsFollowing colder, in conjunction with your chosen IDE, run the followerfollowing.py file.